Niko Bellic: In Grand Theft Auto IV

-Arriving in Liberty City

-Once in Liberty City in 2008, Niko quickly realises that Roman's stories of success were exaggerated.
+Once in Liberty City in 2008, Niko quickly realises that Roman's stories of wealth and success were exaggerated.
 In reality, his cousin lives in a small, decrepit apartment in the Broker district, and owes gambling debts across the city, which he struggles to pay through his unprofitable taxi service.
 In addition to working for Roman as a cab driver, Niko must protect him from loan sharks and work for Russian gangster Vlad Glebov to prevent Roman from sinking further into debt.
 Niko completes most of the jobs he is given with ease, as his military skills give him an advantage over the street thugs of Liberty City.
-During this time, he also begins making criminal contacts that will eventually become important allies, such as Yardie underboss Little Jacob and car entrepreneur Brucie Kibbutz.
+During this time, he also begins making criminal contacts that will eventually become important allies, such as Yardie second-in-command Little Jacob and car entrepreneur Brucie Kibbutz.
 Niko's professional and personal relationships expand over the course of the game, as he is introduced to more powerful and influential criminals.

 After Niko kills Vlad as revenge for sleeping with Roman's long-time girlfriend Mallorie, he and Roman are kidnapped by Russian mobsters on orders of their boss Mikhail Faustin.
 Not bothered by Vlad's murder, Faustin releases them and later employs Niko as a hitman.
 Niko quickly discovers Faustin's true nature after being ordered to kill the son of powerful Russian crime lord Kenny Petrović.
 When Petrović threatens retaliation, Faustin's deputy Dimitri Rascalov convinces Niko to assassinate Faustin to make amends, but later betrays him by bringing him before Ray Bulgarin, revealed to be an old friend of Dimitri's, who demands what he is owed.
 With Little Jacob's help, Niko survives the ambush, but Dimitri and Bulgarin later retaliate by burning down Roman's apartment and cab depot.